minoverse/verilog-fundarmentals/README.md

 Leaving a wire undriven → it floats to z, not a stored value.

 Declaring input reg (pure Verilog) → illegal (use input wire or just input; or use SystemVerilog logic).

+upply0 and supply1

+These are special net types in Verilog that are permanently tied to logic 0 and 1.

+supply0 = logic 0 (ground, GND)

+supply1 = logic 1 (power, VDD)

+They’re stronger than wire or reg — like hardwired constants.

+Example:
+module supply_example(output wire a, output wire b);

+  // declare nets
+  supply0 gnd;   // always 0
+  supply1 vdd;   // always 1

+  // connect them
+  assign a = gnd; // a is tied to 0 assign b = vdd; // b is tied to 1

+endmodule

+In hardware this models a pin connected straight to GND or VDD.

+2. parameter and parameter [range]

+A parameter is a constant you can set inside a module.
+You can make it a scalar, a vector (with [range]), or give it a value.

+Example (scalar parameter):
+module param_ex1;
+  parameter WIDTH = 8;          // scalar constant
+  reg [WIDTH-1:0] data;         // uses WIDTH to size reg endmodule

+Example (vector parameter):
+module param_ex2;
+  parameter [7:0] INIT_VAL = 8'hA5; // 8-bit parameter with default value
+  reg [7:0] r = INIT_VAL;           // initialize register with parameter
+endmodule

+Here:

+parameter [7:0] INIT_VAL means "this parameter is 8 bits wide."

+Its default value is 8'hA5 (hex A5 = 1010_0101).

+When you instantiate, you can override the parameter:

+param_ex2 #(.INIT_VAL(8'hFF)) u1();  // now INIT_VAL = 11111111

+✅ Putting both together
+module top;
+  supply0 GND;      // tied to logic 0
+  supply1 VDD;      // tied to logic 1

+  parameter [7:0] CONST = 8'd63;  // 8-bit constant

+  wire [7:0] sig0, sig1;

+  assign sig0 = {8{GND}};   // sig0 = 00000000
+  assign sig1 = CONST & {8{VDD}}; // sig1 = CONST (since VDD = 1s)

+endmodule
 Summary
 Abstraction Levels: Switch → Gate → RTL → Algorithmic